liqd/adhocracy/docs/development/tests.rst

 Add and run tests
 ===================

-Before every commit you should run all tests.
-Every new feature should have a good test coverage.
-We advise using Test Driven Develpment (http://en.wikipedia.org/wiki/Test-driven_development) and Acceptance Test Driven Develpment.
+Before every commit you have to run all tests.
+Every new feature has to have a good test coverage.
+You should use Test Driven Develpment (http://en.wikipedia.org/wiki/Test-driven_development) and Acceptance Test Driven Develpment.
 Acceptance Tests correspondence to user stories (http://en.wikipedia.org/wiki/User_story).
 They use TestBrowser